header-banner-amino.jpg

 Benefits of Amino Acids

 Amino acids are ultimately the building blocks of protein, providing a crucial role in repairing health and protecting your body from diseases.
-Studies have also shown several health benefits when taken in concentrated doses such as supplemental forms.9 Other studies show that amino acids decrease protein breakdown during exercise and decrease levels of creatine kinase, which is an indicator of muscle damage.10
+Studies have also shown several health benefits when taken in concentrated doses, such as in supplements.9 Other studies show that amino acids decrease protein breakdown during exercise and decrease levels of creatine kinase, which is an indicator of muscle damage.10

-By incorporating food that are filled with amino acids you will see improvements in your mood, sleep, athletic performance, and muscle gain.
+By incorporating foods that are filled with amino acids, you will see improvements in your mood, sleep, athletic performance, and muscle gain.
 Fortunately, you can find these compounds in many animal and plant-based foods.

 Read more on protein rich foods